monokaijs/atlassian-butt-picker/README.md

    For the sake of simplicity, and meaningful DB config, i wont re-config it now, but will track and update if needed.

-3. `TODO` - TLS cert autorenew config + fully-automated cert generating :penguin:
+3. `TODO` - SSL cert autorenew config + fully-automated cert generating :penguin:

 4. Last but not least, the Jira crack mechanism is thank to Zhile, you can refer the source and donate to him via: https://gitee.com/pengzhile/atlassian-agent